 Hawaii is technically labeled as a 2-tier state by NASBA.
 However, I think that’s misleading.
 Let me explain why.
-To pass the first tier in Hawaii, you have to pass the CPA Exam, complete your work experience, and satisfy the requirement of the 150 hours of education.
+To pass the first tier in Hawaii, you have to pass the CPA Exam, complete your work experience, and satisfy the requirement of 150 hours of education.
 If you meet these requirements, you’ll be granted a CPA license…but wait…

 Because in Hawaii, you can’t practice as a CPA until you also get in your annual CPE (continuing professional education) credits.
-Once you do that, you can pass the second tier, which is receiving a permit to practice.
+Once you do that, you can pass the second tier, receiving a permit to practice.

 Plus, Hawaii requires US citizenship to take the exam.
 And an SSN is required.
 So Hawaii isn’t a good option for international candidates looking for a CPA certificate only.

 Illinois does not require an SSN to take the exam, participates in the international program, and does not have citizenship or residency requirements.
 However, candidates must have 150 education hours before taking the exam.

 So, Illinois could be an option for international candidates with the required education hours who only want the CPA certificate.

 But please note that if you want to apply for the full CPA license in Illinois, you’ll need an SSN.
 The certificate is granted by the ILBOE (Illinois Board of Examiners), which does not require an SSN on their forms.
 However, the license is granted by the IDFPR (State of Illinois Department of Financial and Professional Regulation), which does require an SSN on their forms.